pawarrohan1019/Caf-Nirvana-Shop-Coffee-Shop-Data-Analysis-Excel-Dashboard-/README.md

 - Customers prefer **Regular & Large** cup sizes the most.
 - Mondays and Thursdays see slightly higher sales compared to weekends.

+--

+## ✅ Final Conclusion
+This project helped me practice **data cleaning, visualization, and business insights** using Excel.
+The dashboard clearly highlights:
+- When the business performs best (mornings & weekdays).
+- Which products bring in the highest revenue (Coffee & Tea).
+- Which store is leading (Hell’s Kitchen).
+- What customers prefer (Regular/Large cup sizes).

+Overall, this dashboard can help the coffee shop **optimize inventory, plan marketing strategies, and improve customer experience**.

+This project also improved my skills in **Excel dashboards, KPI tracking, and storytelling with data**.
 ---

 ## 📌 How to Use the Dashboard